 Part of my process as a reverse mortgage advisor is helping borrowers and potential borrowers understand the process of reverse mortgages.
 Below is a summary of the reverse mortgage process, but please feel free to contact me with any additional questions you may have.

 The Process of Getting a HECM / Reverse Mortgage Loan

-You may have heard about the reverse mortgage loan on TV, radio or received a mailer or have done your own research.
+You may have heard about the reverse mortgage loan on TV, on the radio, online, by receiving a mailer, or you did your own research.

 Meeting with a qualified Mortgage Loan Originator is key.
 This is where you learn about your specific numbers, what you qualify for, and receive an analysis of your particular situation.

 Counseling is required from an independent third-party, HUD-approved counseling agency, for all reverse mortgage borrowers.
 Typically this fee is paid by the borrower.
 Consult with your Reverse Mortgage Loan Originator and make sure you complete this as soon as possible.
 Many times counseling can be completed over the telephone.
 You will receive two certificates; one to keep and the other to send to our office.

 Meet with your Mortgage Loan Originator and decide if a reverse mortgage is right for you.
 Our reverse mortgage professionals may meet with you at our office, your home, or by phone to help guide you through the application.
 You will be left with a complete copy of ALL the documents for you and your trusted financial advisors (i.e. CPA or attorney) or family member(s) to review.